 The annual Carbon Trust Standard Bearers Conference will be held on Tuesday 14th October at the British Museum in London.
 Read more and register

-The Carbon Trust Water Standard certifies organisations that measure, manage and reduce water use year on year.
+The Carbon Trust Standard for Water certifies organisations that measure, manage and reduce water use year on year.
 By achieving the new standard, your organisation will demonstrate its commitment to sustainability and improve its reputation.

-The Carbon Trust Water Standard recognises the growing importance of conserving water resources, and builds on our world-leading expertise and proven track record as a leading international certification body.
+The Carbon Trust Standard for Water recognises the growing importance of conserving water resources, and builds on our world-leading expertise and proven track record as a leading international certification body.

 Reducing water use is an essential step in the move to a sustainable low carbon economy.

 The Carbon Trust Standard for Water provides major benefits:

 - Cut your water use.

 - Benchmark your water use and water efficiency plans.

 - Enhance your reputation by using the Carbon Trust Standard for Water logo.

 - Reduce exposure to water scarcity.